-- Ensure they notice and praise good behavior- positive reinforcement. - Be consistent, sharing the same expectations and setting the same boundaries. - Check/ communicate with other staff members (class teacher, teaching assistant, class Lunchtime Supervisor, Inclusion Manager) to ensure that we all know what has been said or done (class notebook/ diary or verbally). - Be ready to hand over a situation to another member of staff when necessary (for example when a member of support staff's own child is involved). - Follow the procedures set up for children who may be vulnerable or display challenging behavior.
+- Ensure they notice and praise good behaviour- positive reinforcement. - Be consistent, sharing the same expectations and setting the same boundaries. - Check/ communicate with other staff members (class teacher, teaching assistant, class Lunchtime Supervisor, Inclusion Manager) to ensure that we all know what has been said or done (CPOMs or verbally). - Be ready to hand over a situation to another member of staff when necessary (for example when a member of support staff's own child is involved). - Follow the procedures set up for children who may be vulnerable or display challenging behaviour.